 problem drinking, making it the top health risk.
 Obesity can lead to

 fast food restaurants are more likely to put weight on.

 Is there a way to reduce the risks?
 See weight loss for natural options such as food selection and dietary choices to deal with obesity including various types of diet such as low carbohydrate, high protein, high fat, etc. See diet for healthy suggestions, including how to increase fiber food intake.

 Drinking about 16 ounces of water 30 minutes before meals can help with weight loss for obese adults.
 Published in the journal Obesity, 2015.
 Efficacy of water preloading before main meals as a strategy for weight loss in primary care patients with obesity.

-Natural supplements for obesity control
+Natural supplements for obesity control, weight

 These herbs and nutrients for obesity have been promoted through various advertisements, how effective are they?